Bogdan-Ciurea/algorithm-visualizer/DesignDocument.md

 There is a folder named `standalone-functions`.
 Here there will be the functions that will create the animation and will be responsible for the actual implementation of the algorithm.

-## GraphInterface, TreesInterface, SortInterface and Search Classes
+## GraphInterface, SortInterface and Search Classes

 The GraphInterface class will be responsible for receiving/processing the input from the user, storing the adjacency matrix (as a std::vector<std::vector\<float>>) and the list of Nodes (as a std::vector\<Node>).